Employee Feedback

 • Visible leaders who demonstrably work hard to stay in touch with employee opinion

-Where these three elements are both present, and rated highly by employees, we tend to find that those same employees will demonstrate high levels of pride in and commitment to the business and a strong identification achievement of its goals.
+Where these three elements are both present, and rated highly by employees, we tend to find that those same employees will demonstrate high levels of pride in and commitment to the business and a strong identification with achievement of its goals.
 In other words, they’ll be engaged.

 Most of these points will probably seem like common sense – and indeed they are.
 But they are not easy to achieve.
 In future blogs I’ll be unpicking the experience of these companies and exploring the ins and outs of just how they have created such impressive and successful workplaces.